scikit-beam/XrayDB/doc/dbschema.rst

 ------------------------

-The `scattering` table holds data for the coherent and incoherent X-ray scattering cross sections.
+The `scattering` table holds data for the coherent and incoherent X-ray scattering cross sections, in cm^2/gr.
 Each row represents an element.

-.. index:: Table of Coherent and Incoherent Scattering Cross Sections
+.. index:: DB Table of Coherent and Incoherent Scattering Cross Sections
 .. _db_scattering_table:

-   Table of Coherent and Incoherent Scattering Cross Sections.
+   DB Table of Coherent and Incoherent Scattering Cross Sections.
 JSON-encoded arrays are held for logs of energy, cross section, and cross section spline (second derivative useful for spline interpolation).